 - We have a history of violating Natural Law, especially if it can serve our interests.

 This worldly wisdom is foolishness to God, even when we profit in the short-term (1 Corinthians 3:19).
-History shows we will make unhealthy agreements for the purpose of personal gain.

 God’s incomplete system